How to Describe Your Personality in English

 • She’s pretty studious.
 She’ll definitely do well on her final exams.

-• I’m sort of moody, especially when I’m hungry.
-To be honest, I can get a bit hangry.*
+• I can be a bit moody, especially when I’m hungry.
+I can even get a bit hangry at times.*

 *hangry (adjective) – a slang word used to describe someone who is so hungry that they become angry or irritable.